anoma/namada-docs/specs/src/economics/fee-system.md

 If enough funds are available, these are deducted from the unshielded storage balances of the fee payers and directed to the balance of the block proposer.
-If instead, the balance is not enough to cover fees, then the proposed block is considered invalid and rejected, the WAL is discarded and a new Tendermint round is initiated.
+If instead, the balance is not enough to cover fees, then the proposed block is considered invalid and rejected, the WAL is discarded and a new CometBFT round is initiated.

-From the consensus block proposer's address (included in the Tendermint request), it is possible to derive the relative Namada address for the payment: should, for any reason, the proposer's address be missing in the incoming request, fees for that block will be burned.
+From the consensus block proposer's address (included in the CometBFT request), it is possible to derive the relative Namada address for the payment: should, for any reason, the proposer's address be missing in the incoming request, fees for that block will be burned.